CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Release
 Releases a node back into the pool of available nodes.
 Changes a node's status from 'Deployed' (or 'Allocated') to 'Ready'.
+Includes action 'Power off'.

 ### Set Zone
 Puts the node in a specific zone.